ntaraujo/kivy-easier/README.md

 ## 📚 Intro

 Windows Subsystem for Linux is the easiest way to run linux commands without the need to change all your environment.
 It's becoming more complex and complete.
-Certainly a good option to kivy developers who want to use buildozer.
+Certainly a good option to kivy developers who want to use buildozer in Windows.
 If you don't use WSL yet, [read more](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## 💻Requirements